users module reads and updates user profiles and lets the logged-in user act on the social graph of an arbitrary target user, addressed by userId.

 fetchUserSuggestions

 Returns users whose name or username matches a partial query string.
-Useful for mention autocomplete.Partial name or username to search for.
+Useful for mention autocomplete.string

 Promise<User[]>